uva-math/uva-math-code/_posts/conferences/2019-05-08-integrable-probability-school.md

 image-wide: true
 ---

-Department of Mathematics, University of Virginia organizes a two-week summer school in Integrable Probability.
+From May 27 to June 8, 2019, Department of Mathematics of University of Virginia organizes a two-week summer school in Integrable Probability.
 The aim of the school is to educate the participants in recent trends around Integrable Probability - a rapidly developing field at the interface of probability / mathematical physics / statistical physics on the one hand, and representation theory / integrable systems on the other.

 [School website](http://frg.int-prob.org/vipss2019/schedule/)